AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/https-certificate-for-rooted.md

 ---
-title: Moving CA certificate to System store on rooted devices
+title: Moving CA certificate to the System store on rooted devices
 sidebar_position: 13
 ---